caina89/CBBQuantGen/Lecture4Exercise/README.md

 PCA is highly sensitive to "clumps" of variants that are inherited together (LD).
 If we don't prune your SNPs first, the PCA will reflect local LD patterns (like the MHC region) rather than global ancestry.
 We use PLINK to identify a subset of SNPs that are independent of one another.
 ```
 # --indep-pairwise <window size> <step size> <r^2 threshold>
-# This looks at 50kb windows, slides by 5 SNPs, and flags SNPs with r^2 > 0.2
+# This looks at 100kb windows, slides by 10 SNPs, and flags SNPs with r^2 > 0.1
 plink2 --bfile allchr.EUR.biallelicsnps_unrelated \
-      --indep-pairwise 50 5 0.2 \
+      --indep-pairwise 100 10 0.1 --threads 1 \
       --out allchr.EUR.biallelicsnps_unrelated_prune
 # Now create a new pruned dataset using the 'prune.in' list
 plink2 --bfile allchr.EUR.biallelicsnps_unrelated \
       --extract allchr.EUR.biallelicsnps_unrelated_prune.prune.in \
-      --make-bed \
+      --make-bed --threads 1 \
+      --out allchr.EUR.biallelicsnps_unrelated_pruned
+# Now let's get the allele frequencies for new pruned dataset using the 'prune.in' list
+plink2 --bfile allchr.EUR.biallelicsnps_unrelated_pruned \
+      --freq --threads 1 \
       --out allchr.EUR.biallelicsnps_unrelated_pruned
 ```
 ### PCA